 My best friend since I was 12 does marathons, and she told me to join her.
 It was a 5k to Wrigley field.
 It took her 27 minutes to run it, and it took me 57 minutes to walk it.
 That was my first time doing organized running, and I’ve been hooked since then.
 Now I’m on a great team with an amazing group of people, and I have a great support system.
 I'm on an amazing team called Trimafia racing for Velocity Sportswear where is more than a team it's a family.

 I count my macros, and Trifecta has helped me be more on point with where I want to hit my goals.
-I love all the options Trifecta offers for the a la carte, the bison, venison, all things I enjoy.
+I love all the options Trifecta offers for Meal Prep, the bison, venison, all things I enjoy.

 I count my macros, and Trifecta has helped me be more on point with where I want to hit my goals.
-I love all the options Trifecta offers for the a la carte, the bison, venison, all things I enjoy.
+I love all the options Trifecta offers for Meal Prep, the bison, venison, all things I enjoy.
 I have a gluten allergy, so things like quinoa and rice are exactly what I need.
 Otherwise, it’s hard to hit carb goals when you aren’t able to wheat and rye.

-I like being able to do the a-la-carte because I can pick and choose what I want and what I don’t want.
+I like being able to do meal prep because I can pick and choose what I want and what I don’t want.
 Sometimes I’ll order vegetables, and sometimes I’ll pass on them and get some fruit instead from the grocery store, and I can do that.
 I’m not locked into individual meals, and I like having the mix and match options."